apollographql/docs/src/content/basics/intro/benefits.md

 - A backend that serves data to clients from multiple sources (Postgres, Redis, etc.)
 - Complex state and cache management for both the frontend and the backend

 By adopting GraphQL and Apollo, you can reduce these challenges considerably.
 GraphQL's declarative model helps you create a consistent, predictable API you can use across all of your clients.
-As you add, remove, and migrate back-end data stores, that API doesn't change from the client's perspective.
+As you add, remove, and migrate backend data stores, that API doesn't change from the client's perspective.

 Even with many other advantages, **GraphQL's single greatest benefit is the developer experience it provides.** It's straightforward to add new types and fields to your API, and similarly straightforward for your clients to begin using those fields.
 This helps you design, develop, and deploy features quickly.

-Combined with [the Apollo platform](./platform/), complex considerations like caching, data normalization, and optimistic UI rendering become straightforward as well.
+Combined with Apollo open-source libraries, complex considerations like caching, data normalization, and optimistic UI rendering become straightforward as well.

 ## GraphQL provides declarative, efficient data fetching